187 (slang)

 Section 187 (often referred to in slang simply as 187) of the California Penal Code defines the crime of murder.
 The number is commonly pronounced by reading the digits separately as "one-eight-seven", or "one-eighty-seven", rather than "one hundred eighty-seven".

 The number "187" has been used by gangs throughout the United States and elsewhere as a synonym for murder; this usage has been documented in Florida, Wisconsin, the United Kingdom, Germany and Norway.
-It also features widely in hip-hop culture, such as in Dr. Dre's "Deep Cover".
+It also features widely in hip-hop culture, such as in Dr. Dre's "Deep Cover" or, YNW Melly's "Murder on My Mind".

 California Penal Code Section 187

 California Penal Code section 187, subdivision (a) defines murder as "the unlawful killing of a human being, or a fetus, with malice aforethought".
 Subdivision (b) states that subdivision (a) does "not apply to any person who commits an act that results in the death of a fetus if any of the following apply: (1) The act complied with the Therapeutic Abortion Act [citation].
 (2) The act was committed by a holder of a physician's and surgeon's certificate [citation], in a case where, to a medical certainty, the result of childbirth would be death of the mother of the fetus or where her death from childbirth, although not medically certain, would be substantially certain or more likely than not.
 (3) The act was solicited, aided, abetted, or consented to by the mother of the fetus."

 In California, suspects are usually charged by reference to one or more Penal Code (PC) sections.
 Thus, the charging documents for a suspect charged with murder would be inscribed with "PC 187(a)" or just "PC 187".
 If a suspect is charged with attempted murder, then the relevant code would be "PC 664/187" because attempt is defined in Penal Code section 664.

-Under the California Uniform Bail Schedule, the standard bail for murder is $750,000.
-The standard bail for first-degree murder with special circumstances (that is, circumstances under which the district attorney is seeking the death penalty) is "NO BAIL".
+In Los Angeles, the standard bail for murder is $2,000,000.
+The standard bail for first-degree murder with special circumstances (that is, circumstances under which the district attorney is seeking the death penalty) is "INELIGIBLE FOR RELEASE".